Published date: 1/14/2026

 Stage of Research

-The inventors showed Mxra8-Fc fusion protein or anti-Mxra8 monoclonal antibodies blocked CHIKV infection in multiple cell types including primary human cells.
-Further, in mice, administering Mxr8a-Fc protein or Mxra8 blocking antibodies reduced CHIKV or ONNV infection and associated clinical disease.
-In addition, they have generated C57BL/6 mice that are genetically engineered to lack expression of Mxra8.
+The inventors showed MXRA8-Fc fusion protein or anti-MXRA8 monoclonal antibodies blocked CHIKV infection in multiple cell types including primary human cells.
+In mice, administering MXRA8-Fc protein or MXRA8 blocking antibodies reduced CHIKV or ONNV infection.
+Further studies identified species-specific differences in MXRA8 binding, resulting in the design of further optimized chimeric receptors.

 Applications